The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Planet Radius Valley

 \subsubsection{Results}

 We will now use our revised planet parameters to address whether features in the planet radius distribution are dependent on host star properties, particularly stellar mass.
-Figure \ref{fig:insol} shows the distribution of planet radii as a function of incident flux, with individual planets colored according to their host's mass.
+Figure \ref{fig:insol} shows the distribution of planet radii as a function of incident flux, with individual planets colored according to host star mass.
 Planets at higher incident fluxes tend to orbit more massive hosts because these main sequence stars have higher luminosities than their less massive counterparts.
 Additionally, we observe a separation between super-Earths ($R_{\mathrm{p}}$\,$\lesssim$\,2\,\rearth) and sub-Neptunes ($R_{\mathrm{p}}$\,$\gtrsim$\,2\,\rearth) in a narrow region from ($\approx$\,10\,\fearth, $\approx$\,1.5\,\rearth) to ($\approx$\,1000\,\fearth, $\approx$\,2.2\,\rearth).
 This is the planet radius valley, a two-dimensional manifestation of the planet radius gap.
 The center of the gap is the planet radius at which the number density of planets is at a local minimum.
-Consistent with previous results \citep{vaneylen2017}, we observe that the gap location increases in planet radius with increasing incident flux.
-Therefore, we also expect to measure a dependence on stellar mass as predicted by the photoevaporation and core-powered mass-loss mechanisms.
+Consistent with previous results \citep{VanEylen2018,Martinez2019}, we observe that the gap location increases in planet radius with increasing incident flux.
+Therefore, we also expect to find a dependence on stellar mass due to the stellar mass-luminosity relation.